-Press and release the control to open the moonroof.
+Press and release the SLIDE control to open the moonroof.
+The sunscreen, if closed, will automatically open prior to opening the moonroof.
 The moonroof will stop short of the fully opened position.

-Note: This position helps to reduce rumbling wind noise which may happen with the roof fully opened.
+Note: This position helps to reduce rumbling wind noise which may happen with the roof fully open.
+Press and release the SLIDE control again to fully open the moonroof.

-Press and release the control again to fully open.
+Pull and release the SLIDE control to close the moonroof.